 Battery level Green: above 75% Yellow: up to 75% Red: up to 25% No color: below 15% The remaining storage capacity of the memory card is below 100 MB.
 0 The GPS is enabled.
-If the icon is grey, the camera cannot find a GPS signal. Ô External infrared window compensation is enabled. \$ X The camera is paired with a FLIR Ignite account.
-The camera is paired, but does not have contact with FLIR Ignite (no internet connection). ŋ A Bluetooth headset is connected.
-The laser is on.
+If the icon is grey, the camera cannot find a GPS signal.
+External infrared window compensation is enabled. \$ The camera is paired with a FLIR Ignite account.
+The camera is paired, but does not have contact with FLIR Ignite (no internet connection).

-6.5.5 Swipe-down menu
+8.7.5 Swipe-down menu